mghada/design_week_g7/README.md

  ## Design Week
-_Welcome to Problem Solving 3.0_
+_Welcome to Problem Solving 3.0_ <br>
-curated from a several iterative resources that have been developed throughout the Code Academy Course.
+Curated and iterated from a several resources that have been developed throughout the Code Academy Course.

 ### Menu
 * [Sessions Rules](https://gist.github.com/mghada/b8e757c05c8e5a84211325c0ba8638f6)